t-raj/home-maintenance-app/README.md

 `ls`    *...to see your saved info in a .txt file (YourName.txt)*

+`aws s3 cp <file>  s3://<bucket> --profile home` *... to save the output file to an S3 bucket.
+Make sure to use your file and S3 bucket names.*

 `logout`    *...to exit the ec2 instace*

 `chmod 775 generated_destroy_infra.sh` *... to make the file executable*